-(in thousands of Canadian dollars)

-2016 2015

-Working capital \$ 118,043 \$ 127,358

-Shareholders' equity \$ 163,566 \$ 170,891
+(in thousands of Canadian dollars) March 31, 2017 March 31, 2016 December 31, 2016 Working capital \$ 109,351 \$ 123,756 \$ 118,043 Shareholders' equity \$ 158,284 \$ 172,191 \$ 163,566

-Cash flows from operations before changes in non-cash working capital exceeded dividend payments and capital expenditures, although the excess was more than offset by a shift in deferred income taxes to current taxes payable, the use of funds to finance subcontractor default insurance coverage and the repayment of loans and borrowings.
-These factors resulted in a decline in working capital of \$9.3 million to the end of 2016.
+Cash flows from operations before changes in non-cash working capital was insufficient to offset dividend payments, capital expenditures and an increase in income taxes payable, resulting is a first quarter decline of working capital of \$8.7 million.

-The decrease in the amount of the Company's shareholders' equity since December 31, 2015 primarily represents the extent to which dividends exceeded earnings in the year.
+The decrease in the amount of the Company's shareholders' equity since December 31, 2016 is a result of a combination of the \$4.1 million dividends declared and the \$1.1 million net loss in the first quarter.

 The Company has adequate amounts of both working capital and equity to operate the business.
 The Company expects resource prices to remain low through 2017 and recognizes that the construction industry generally lags the recovery of the underlying resource prices.
 These market conditions and the subsequent reduction of the industrial work program combined with the anticipated increase in PPP and alternative finance project activity, which requires a healthy balance sheet, led to a decision by the Company and its Board of Directors to reduce the amount of dividends paid commencing in 2017.
-The reduction in the amount of the monthly dividend will ensure the Company maintains adequate equity and working capital to support execution of the Company's diversification strategy that otherwise would not have been attainable if the current dividend rate was maintained.
+The reduction in the amount of the monthly dividend is expected to help maintain adequate equity and working capital to support execution of the Company's diversification strategy.